 So, yeah, here's that.

-Once you download that, just right click it and press Install Stardock SoundPackager Sound pack, then that should make it available as an option in SoundPackager.
+Once you download that, just right click it and press Install Stardock SoundPackager Sound pack, then that should make it available as a sound pack in SoundPackager.

 Also, you need to blacklist Roblox from WindowBlinds if you wanna play it.
 Shame.